Updated: Jun 20, 2021

 Rob Ickes and me backstage at SONG OF THE MOUNTAIN, before the show

 The next day, while he was sleeping, I would integrate the new takes into the Pro Tools sessions in my studio.
-I spent hours comping the tracks and putting together what I thought was the best mix.
-I left all of the takes untouched in the sessions, but muted, so that when Jeff eventually got the Pro Tools sessions all of the raw takes would be there.
+I spent hours "comping" the tracks - a time-consuming process where you listen to the various takes and put together the best possible overall mix.
+I left all of the takes untouched in the sessions, but muted, so that when Jeff eventually got the Pro Tools sessions, all of the raw takes would be there.
 If he was hearing something different than I did for a part of a song, he could access all of the takes and look for what he needed.
 That worked out perfectly, because we are on the same wavelength 99% of the time with these decisions, and it saved both a lot of time as well as saving me a lot of money.
-Comping and tuning are very time-consuming, and time is money.
-Without any shows to play, I had time, but not as much money.
+Comping and tuning (i.e., subtle pitch correction) are very time-consuming, and time is money.
+Without any shows to play, I had time, but not so much money.

 I had the title of co-producer on my previous record with Jeff, but this time I really earned it, putting in hundreds of hours in the chair comping hundreds of takes from a dozen musicians, all of whom put in multiple recording sessions.